cjrace/cjrace/README.md

 ## Hey, I'm Cam 👋

-🔭 Statistician and Data Product Manager in the North East (UK)
+🔭 Statistics, Data, and Digital, based in the North East (UK)

 ⚡ R developer interested in all things data and development

-🌱 I’m currently learning Python and TypeScript

 💬 Ask me about tidy data, data visualisation, web accessibility, and R Shiny / R packages